Context-Aware or Context-Insensitive? Assessing LLMs' Performance in Document-Level Translation: Introduction

 \section{Introduction}

 Language normally consists of collocated, structured, coherent groups of sentences referred to as a discourse \citep[chapter~21] {DBLP:books/lib/JurafskyM09}.
-Document-level discourse properties (such as coherence patterns and frequency of words) have stimulated a good deal of machine translation (MT) research in the 1990s, aimed at endowing machine–translated target texts with the same properties as their source texts \citep{DBLP:conf/discomt/2013}.
-Since then, there has been a growing interest in document-level translation, mainly focused on document-level influences on lexical choice, and developing methods, annotated resources and assessment metrics for discourse-level MT \citep{DBLP:conf/discomt/2019}.
+Discourse properties that go beyond an individual sentence include the frequency and distribution of words within a document, topical, functional and discourse coherence patterns, and the use of reduced expressions.
+These properties have stimulated a good deal of machine translation research in the 1990s, aimed at endowing machine–translated target texts with the same properties as their source texts \citep{DBLP:conf/discomt/2013}.
+Since then, there has been a growing interest in document-level translation, mainly focused on document-level influences on lexical choice, and developing methods, annotated resources and assessment metrics for discourse-level machine translation \citep{DBLP:conf/discomt/2019}.

-Large language models (LLMs) show promise on multiple language technologies, with recent models specially finetuned for machine translation \citep{DBLP:journals/corr/abs-2402-17733,DBLP:journals/corr/abs-2309-11674}. \citet{DBLP:conf/emnlp/WangLJZY0T23} suggest that translation LLMs have potential on the document level as well.
+Large language models (LLMs) show promise on multiple language technologies, with recent models specially finetuned for machine translation \citep{DBLP:journals/corr/abs-2402-17733,DBLP:journals/corr/abs-2309-11674}. \citet{DBLP:conf/emnlp/WangLJZY0T23} suggest that translation LLMs have potential to be the new paradigm for document-level translation.
 While such work focuses only on assessing translation quality using metrics such as BLEU or COMET, our work investigates how models utilize context in translation.
 Inspired by \citet{DBLP:conf/eacl/MohammedN24}, we follow an interpretable approach towards context utilization evaluation.
-In particular, we investigate how sensitive LLMs are to the correct context, and how well they utilize the relevant parts of context.
+In particular, we focus on answering two main questions: how sensitive LLMs are to the correct context, and how well they utilize the relevant parts of context.